ammohanrao/DeltaDiag/README.md

 ````
-Expectation, qualiﬁcation and proximity determine each word’s meaning.
-This entails cognition.
+"Expectation, qualiﬁcation and proximity determine each word’s meaning.
+This entails cognition."
      -Annam Bhatta’s Tarkasamgraha (c.
 1623; “Compendium of Logic”)
 ````
 # Delta-diag